torrentkino/torrentkino/README.md

 	This is useful to handle duplicate hostnames.
 With different realms everybody may have his own http://mycloud.p2p for example.

-  * `-s`:
-	Strict mode: In this mode all friendly nodes must operate on the same port to find each other.
-Nodes, that operate/announce different ports, do not show up in search results, even if they announce the *right* SHA1 hash.

   * `-p` *port*:
 	Listen to this port (Default: UDP/6881)